TBD54566975/developer.tbd.website/site/blog/2023-05-15-dids-in-the-real-world.md

 These companies are embracing the use of decentralized technology for identity management and verification at a massive scale.
 As this technology continues to mature, we can expect to see more widespread adoption of DIDs in various industries.

-Want to learn more about DIDs and VCs?
-Check out our [guide on DIDs](https://developer.tbd.website/docs/web5/learn/decentralized-identifiers), [blog post on VCs](https://developer.tbd.website/blog/what-are-verifiable-credentials), and tutorial to [create your own DID](https://developer.tbd.website/docs/web5/build/decentralized-identifiers/how-to-create-did).
+Want to learn more?
+Check out our guides on [DIDs](/docs/web5/decentralized-identifiers/what-are-dids) and [VCs](/docs/web5/verifiable-credentials/what-are-vcs).